 I am part of a family who appear to be fairly partial to a curry.
-I however, do not normally like curry’s as they all seem to contain coriander (shudders) that has been applied with a somewhat heavy hand 😦 not to mention far too much heat.
-I don’t mind some warmth but do not enjoy the sensation of a burning tongue while I am eating.
+I however, do not normally like curry’s as they all seem to contain coriander (shudders) and far too much heat.
+I don’t mind some warmth, but do not enjoy the sensation of a burning tongue while I am eating.

-I must admit as well though, to being influenced in part by the pretty dodgy curries I had tried as a teenager.
-These put me off for the best part of twenty years.
+I must admit as well to being put off by the pretty dodgy curries I had tried as a teenager.
+These stopped me even trying curries for the best part of twenty years.
 Vesta curry anyone?

 Anyway, after much deliberation, a fair amount of procrastination and a nagging husband, I decided to have a go at a curry to see if I can make something that I would like as much as the rest of the family.

 I turned to Madhur Jaffrey’s book “Curry Easy” that I had picked up fairly cheaply online, had a scroll though and found a recipe that had no coriander in it and a fair amount of spices that I already had in my cupboard.
 There is nothing worse than wanting to try a recipe and then have to go out and buy half a dozen ingredients that you will never use again 😦